shangab/transaction_crud_api/README.md

 #### Extra Operations

-Extra operations is when you need more cusomtized get query that may return JSON array that contains sub arrays.
+Extra operations is when you need more customized get query that may return JSON array that contains sub arrays.
 In our apiExtraOperations we have the following operation `get_one_order` that will look like this:
 ```PHP
 switch ($operation['method']) {